Sjoerd82/defender-headunit/README.md

 ## Short description

-This application is a set of micro services, communicating using ZeroMQ, and build on a customized Buildroot image for the Raspberry Pi Zero.
-The core micro services are "source control", "volume control" and "remote control".
-Additional micro services are a "quick-play/plugin controller", "flask web server", "udisks controller" and "display controller".
-Additional input, output or general purpose plugins are easily added.
+This application is essentially a set of Python micro services, communicating with eachother using ZeroMQ, build on top of a customized Buildroot image for the Raspberry Pi Zero.

 ## Features

+"Out of the Box" features:

  + Supports (simple) display output (but this is completely optional)
  + Supports a wide range of music sources